RyanTavol/Brownian-Motion-Stock-Model/README.md

   - Navigate to that directory in your terminal
   - Inside Terminal From /'your_empty_directory':
     - git clone 'this github url'
-    - cd 'Brownian-Motion-Stock-Model'
+    - `cd Brownian-Motion-Stock-Model`

 3. Install Dependencies

   - Inside Terminal From /Brownian-Motion-Stock-Model:
-    - pip install -r requirements.txt
+    - `pip install -r requirements.txt`

 4. Change Any Code In Main